analogdevicesinc/cfs-plugins/DEVELOPMENT.md

 To build only the plugins API:

-`yarn build:api`
+`yarn ws:api build`

 To build only the plugins:

-`yarn build:plugins`
+`yarn ws:plugins build`

 ## Creating Your First Plugin

 The default plugins provided by [./plugins](./plugins/README.md) are a useful reference when creating your first plugin.

-> 💡 You can also copy and adapt an existing plugin, like `zephyr41-single-core-blinky`, to save time.
+> 💡 You can also copy and adapt an existing plugin, like `zephyr-single-core-blinky`, to save time.
 > Just remember to update the `pluginVersion` in `.cfsplugin` so CodeFusion Studio detects your changes.

 1. **Create a new directory**

     Each plugin must be contained within its own directory.
-For example: [zephyr41-single-core-blinky](./plugins/zephyr41-single-core-blinky/).
+For example: [zephyr-single-core-blinky](./plugins/zephyr-single-core-blinky/).

-1. **Create a .cfsplugin file**
+2. **Create a .cfsplugin file**

-   The .cfsplugin file defines details such as the plugin name and version, supported SoCs and boards, configuration properties, and the files and templates to include.
-CodeFusion Studio reads the .cfsplugin file to determine where it should be used in the workflow.

-1. **Create `index.ts`**

-   CodeFusion Studio dynamically loads the exported [`CfsPlugin`](./api/src/cfs-plugin.ts) class from `index.ts`.

-   Your class should:
-   - Extend `CfsPlugin`
-   - Implement `getGenerator()` for the supported feature scopes
-   - Optionally implement `getService()` to return reusable helper logic
-   - Optionally implement `getEnvironmentVariables()`

-   The CfsPlugin implementation must provide `CfsGenerators` through the `getGenerator` API based on the feature scope supported by the plugin and defined by the `.cfsplugin` file.
-Plugins can provide multiple generator types.
+   This file is the only required component of a plugin.
+It defines:
+   * The plugin's metadata (name, version, supported SoCs, etc.)
+   * The services it provides (workspace, project, codegen, properties)
+   * Output files and templates used by each service

+   > 💡 If you provide a `.cfsplugin` file only (no `index.ts`), the plugin is automatically handled by the generic plugin implementation (defined in `cfs-generic-plugin.ts` in the Plugin API), which uses the [Eta](https://eta.js.org/docs/) templating engine to render templates.

+3. **(Optional) Create `index.ts`**

+   To override or extend the default behavior of any service, create an `index.ts`.
+It must export a class that implements one or more service interfaces from the Plugin API (`cfs-services.ts`), such as `CfsProjectGenerationService` or `CfsCodeGenerationService`.

+   > 💡 You can build your implementation from scratch or reuse helper classes from `generic/components` in the Plugin API, such as `CfsEtaProjectGenerator`.

-1. **Add supporting files and templates**
+4. **Add supporting files and templates**

-   - Place static files (copied as-is) under a `files/` directory
+   * Place static files (copied as-is) under a `files/` directory
-   - Place Eta templates (processed at generation) under a `templates/` directory
+   * Place Eta templates (processed at generation) under a `templates/` directory
-   - List both in the `.cfsplugin` under `files` and `templates`
+   * Declare them both in the `.cfsplugin` file under the relevant service (`workspace`, `project`, or `codegen`) using the `files` and `templates` arrays.

-1. **Update `package.json`**

-   - Add a script to copy your plugin into `plugins/dist`
-   - Append it to the `copy-files` chain to ensure it’s included in builds
+   > **Note**: The generic `cfs-generic-plugin.ts` implementation uses the [Eta](https://eta.js.org/docs/) templating engine, but you can use any templating engine or custom code generation logic by implementing your own generator class.

-1. **Build the plugin**
+5. **Build the plugin**

    From the repository root, run: